Rain and dew

 A tiny puddle of rain water has gathered in a leaf rosette of Lobelia deckenii ssp. keniensis, a species of giant lobelia, which only grows in the alpine zone on Mount Kenya.
 (Photo copyright © by Kaj Halberg)

-A very important Vishnu temple is situated at Muktinath, Mustang, central Nepal.
+A very important Vishnu temple is situated at Muktinath, Mustang, central Nepal, presented in depth on the page Religion: Hinduism.
 During the peak of the monsoon rains, an annual festival takes place at this temple.
-Prior to the building of a road up the Kali Gandaki Valley, this pilgrimage took place on foot, lasting several days.
-The Muktinath Temple is presented in detail on the page Religion: Hinduism.
+Prior to the building of a road up the Kali Gandaki Valley, a pilgrimage to the temple was carried out on foot, lasting several days.

 Seeking shelter from the monsoon rain under a plastic poncho, this porter is crossing a stream, swollen with rain, in the Kali Gandaki Valley.
 Before the introduction of plastic items in the Himalaya, banana leaves, or other large leaves, would serve the same purpose.
 (Photo copyright © by Kaj Halberg)

-Raindrops cling to a flower of meadow buttercup, Great Smoky Mountains National Park, North Carolina, United States.
+Raindrops cling to a meadow buttercup flower, Great Smoky Mountains National Park, North Carolina, United States.
 (Photo copyright © by Kaj Halberg)

-The lesser flamingo (Phoeniconaias minor) breeds mainly in the Rift Valley Lakes of Ethiopia, Kenya, and Tanzania, while three smaller breeding populations occur in West Africa, Namibia, and Gujarat, India.
+The lesser flamingo (Phoeniconaias minor) breeds mainly in the Rift Valley Lakes of Ethiopia, Kenya, and Tanzania, and three smaller breeding populations are found in West Africa, Namibia, and Gujarat, India.
 When not breeding, this species occurs in virtually every sub-Saharan country, across the Arabian Peninsula to India and Sri Lanka.
 The global population has been estimated at between 2.2 and 3.2 million.
 (Source: iucnredlist.org/details/22697369/0)

-Rain clouds darken the sky, as the last sunshine of the day illuminates a large flock of feeding lesser flamingos, Lake Nakuru, Kenya.
+As rain clouds darken the sky, the last sunshine of the day illuminates a large flock of lesser flamingos, Lake Nakuru, Kenya.
 (Photo copyright © by Kaj Halberg)

 Lesser flamingos, feeding in Lake Abietta, Ethiopia, contrast sharply with a jet-black rain cloud.
 (Photo copyright © by Kaj Halberg)

 Rain clouds greatly enhance the beauty of the otherwise rather flat landscape in Serengeti National Park, northern Tanzania.
-In the upper picture, a shower streaks the sky above rocky outcrops, named Simba Kopjes, while in the lower one, clouds are gathering at sunset.
+In the upper picture, a shower streaks the sky above rocky outcrops, named Simba Kopjes.
+In the lower picture, clouds are gathering at sunset.
 (Photos copyright © by Kaj Halberg)

-Rhododendrons are dealt with in detail on the page Plants: Rhododendrons.
+This species and other rhododendrons are dealt with in detail on the pages Plants: Rhododendrons, and Plants: Himalayan flora.